Projective Naturality in Heegaard Floer Homology: Introduction

 A second application of our work comes from involutive Heegaard Floer homology, defined by Hendricks and Manolescu in \cite{HM}.
 To describe it, fix a closed $3$-manifold $Y$ and $\mathfrak{s} \in \text{Spin}^{c}(Y)$.
 Given a pointed Heegaard diagram $\mathcal{H} = (\Sigma, \balpha, \bbeta, z)$ for $(Y,z)$, there is a conjugate diagram $\overline{\mathcal{H}} = (-\Sigma, \bbeta, \balpha, z)$ for $(Y,z)$ given by reversing the orientation on the surface and switching the role of the $\alpha$ and $\beta$ curves.
 Under suitable admissibility hypotheses, there is a chain isomorphism

 given by mapping intersection points to themselves \cite[Theorem 2.4]{Disks2}.
+Note that the role of coherent orientations here is not yet relevant, as Hendricks and Manolescu work over $\mathbb{F}_{2}$.
 Using the results in \cite{Naturality}, Hendricks and Manolescu showed that the $\mathbb{F}_{2}$ analog of Corollary \ref{TransitiveSystemResult} holds: the modules $CF^{\circ}(\mathcal{H}, \mathfrak{s})$ fit into a transitive system in the homotopy category of chain complexes of $\mathbb{F}_{2}[U]$-modules with respect to the maps induced by the Heegaard moves appearing in Corollary \ref{TransitiveSystemResult}.
 Thus, since $\mathcal{H}$ and $\overline{\mathcal{H}}$ represent the same $3$-manifold, there is a chain homotopy equivalence

 of complexes of $\mathbb{F}_{2}[U]$-modules which is well defined up to homotopy.
 Using these maps, they consider the map $\iota : = \Phi(\overline{\mathcal{H}}, \mathcal{H}) \circ \eta_{\mathcal{H} \rightarrow \overline{\mathcal{H}}}$, which is well defined up to homotopy, and which is shown to be a homotopy involution in \cite[Lemma 2.5]{HM}.
 They then use it to construct an invariant of $Y$ as follows.